stephen-fox/sbtar/README.md

   (refer to the [Supported systems section](#supported-systems) for details)
 - Supports gzip-compressed tar files
+- Defaults to not allowing extraction into an existing directory (this behavior can be overridden with an argument)
 - Somewhat close adherence to bsdtar's CLI

 ## Supported systems